 BetterHelp is an online therapy resource that partners therapists with clients in need of some mental help.
 While traditional therapists meet clients in an office, getting out of the house and to a therapy office or clinic can be difficult when you're feeling angry, especially if you have to sit in traffic to get to your appointment.
 This is where online therapy comes in.
 BetterHelp's network of licensed counselors can assist you from the comfort of your own home (or wherever you have an internet connection).

 And online therapy has been proven to be just as effective as in-person therapy in the majority of mood-related mental health conditions.
-Below are some reviews of BetterHelp counselors, from people experiencing similar issues.

 In addition to creating a more pleasing nighttime and morning routine, you can reduce feelings of anger and improve your mood with psychotherapy.
 BetterHelp can help connect you with a therapist to work through your feelings and identify effective coping strategies.